Become A NeuroAffective Touch® Practitioner

 When the Mind Doesn’t Know What the Body Needs

-Break Through the Stalemate
+Break Through the Impasse

 Research now shows that healing early trauma requires an integrated body-mind approach.